physcrowley/physcrowley.github.io/pages/bbc/personal.md

 <div markdown='1'>

 The best time for an overhaul like this is when I am not seeing the students during the day.
 Cue the summer vacation.
-Considering all the action over the summer, I see the following possibilities for work:
+Considering all the action over the summer, I see the following **possibilities for work**:

 - while both kids are at camp, I will have about 3 hours per day between drop-off and pick-up
 - on other days, I will have about 30 minutes in the morning before breakfast and another hour while the kids have their game time
 - on the weekends, I may be able to get an extra hour before breakfast
 - no time at the cottage or when camping

-To make my work at producing documents more efficient, especially since I have a lot of existing personalised material to start with, I would like to try and leverage an AI agent to both help:
+To make my work at producing documents more efficient, especially since I have a lot of existing personalised material to start with, I would like to try and **leverage an AI agent** to both help:

 - creating the structure for the system
 - creating templates for contracts, assessments, and interviews and filling them with appropiate informaton